 Regarding the rest of the prophecy: why do the people who see these events say "Fall on us, and hide us from the face of him that sitteth on the throne"?
 Why do they think the events have anything to do with God or Christ, and why are they afraid?
-They suddenly believe in God because they see, apparently literally, a symbol or sign of Christ in the sky.
-We'll see this in Jesus' prophecy also.
+They suddenly believe in God because they see in the sky, apparently literally, a symbol or sign of Christ seated on His throne.
+We'll see this described in Jesus' prophecy also.
 And they are afraid for several reasons.
 They ignored the message that God is real and would intervene in human affairs.
 And they will have only recently, in the fifth seal's martyrdom, "shot the messengers" who brought that message.

 In Jesus' prophecy we will see many parallels to the prophecies we've seen in Revelation: religions, wars, famines, disease epidemics, a martyrdom, and heavenly signs.
 We'll also gain insight as to when and why the heavenly signs occur.